Bloat in dogs is unfortunately a common and often fatal emergency, but there is a way you can prevent it happening.

 A gastropexy simply stops the stomach from twisting, which is the cause of the life endangering symptoms.
 However, your dog can still get bloat after the surgery, although they will be able to burp and pass excess gas which means you have more time to get to your vet for treatment.
 It turns a life-threatening emergency into something with significantly less risk.

-Vets and Pets is the only clinic in Sydney that performs single incision keyhole surgery for preventative Laparoscopic Gastropexy in dogs (we prefer to call it a “Tummy Tuck” as it is easier to say).
-We are happy to answer any questions you may have or to schedule an appointment.
+Ask your vet about surgery for preventative Gastropexy in dogs (it is often referred to as a “Tummy Tuck” as it is easier to say).
+We are happy to answer any questions you may have if you want to Contact Us.

 * Lawrence T. Glickman, VMD, DPH; Nita W. Glickman, MS, MPH; Diana B. Schellenberg, MS†;Malathi Raghavan, DVM, MS; Tana L. Lee, BA ” Incidence of and breed-related risk factors for gastric dilatation-volvulus in dogs” JAVMA 200: 216(1): 40-45